Is Spectral Width a Reliable Measure of GRB Emission Physics?: Fitting for the width

 where

-Here, $\varepsilon_{\rm break}$ is the break energy in keV, $\alpha$ and $\beta$ are the low- and high-energy spectral indices respectively, and $\Delta$ is the break scale in decades of energy \citep[for a similar use of a SBPL, see][]{Ryde:1999}.
+Here, $\varepsilon_{\rm break}$ is the break energy in keV, $\varepsilon_{\rm piv}$ is the pivot energy, $\alpha$ and $\beta$ are the low- and high-energy spectral indices respectively, and $\Delta$ is the break scale in decades of energy \citep[for a similar use of a SBPL, see][]{Ryde:1999}.
 The proxy for the width of the spectral data will be $\Delta$ as it is a measure that is optimized during the fitting process and thus contains information about the width of the folded data.

-Every GRB spectrum is fit to both the SBPL and Band function so that a comparison between the models can be made.
-3ML allows for both maximum likelihood (MLE) and Bayesian posterior simulation (BPS) via a variety of optimization or sampling algorithms.
-For this study, BPS was chosen via the {\tt emcee} \citep{Foreman-Mackey:2013} algorithm to fit the data in the sample.
-The fitting procedure involves two steps.
-First, MLE is used to find a starting point for the BPS.
-For MLE, the MINUIT \citep{James:1975} optimization algorithm is used.
-The complexity of the SBPL function can result in local minima regardless of the optimization scheme; therefore, optimizing on a logarithmic grid of $\Delta$ and spectral normalizations results in a more robust result.
-With the MLE starting point, the posterior is sampled using flat, uninformative priors on all parameters\footnote{Log uniform priors are used on scale parameters and uniform priors for spectral indices.}.

-To account for systematics in the GBM response matrices, the total effective area of all detectors is scaled to the brightest NaI detector by multiplicative constants.
-Instead of uninformative priors, informative Cauchy priors centered at unity, i.e., no correction, and width set to reflect the assumed 10\% systematics in the GBM responses \citep{Bissaldi:2009} are used.
-The use of a Cauchy prior rather than a Gaussian is due to its wider shape around the mean reflecting the lack of knowledge about the systematics within 10\%, but the belief that they are not too extreme.
+Figure \ref{fig:toy} demonstrates how the function changes as a function of $\Delta$ for a range covering the distribution found from fitting the data.
+The intent of this fitting is \emph{not} to introduce a new measure of width in the literature, but rather to see if the Band function is adequately modeling all features present in the data.